Boltsky/ScriptEncryptor/examples/README.md

 To protect your own scripts:

 1. Make sure your script is working correctly first
-2. Use the Secure Script Protector to encrypt it
+2. Use ScriptEncryptor to encrypt it
 3. Set appropriate expiration dates and messages
 4. Choose whether to display license information
 5. Distribute only the protected version